jamdominguez/Unity-Examples_and_CheatSheet/README.md

 - **Linear Drag**: Indicates how to fast work his decelerate forces.
 - **Angular Drag**: Indicates how to fast work his decelerate rotate forces.
 - **Collision Detection**: Can be calculate frame to frame (discrete) or check if between frame there was some object (continius)
-- **Constraints > Fixed Rotation**: To fixed the rotation in some axis if is necessary.
+- **Constraints > Freez Rotation**: To fixed the rotation in some axis if is necessary.

 ![rigidbody2D](section4/rigidbody2D.png)